tlwilliams895/gis-devops/docs/_sources/walkthroughs/spring-integration-testing/index.rst.txt

 We will be using a **JPA Repository** to do this.
 We will talk about JPA Repositories in greater depth later this instruction week.

 What you need to know for today is that we will be using a JPA Repository to put dummy data into our database.
 Every time we create a POJO (Java Object) we will save it to the JPA Repository so it's stored in our database.
-In today's example we will be workign with CarMemoryRepository which is a class provided for you.
+In today's example we will be working with ``CarMemoryRepository`` which is a class provided for you.
 You can find this Class in the data folder within your source.

 We will Autowire it into our test file.